sdr-enthusiasts/docker-install/README.md

 ## What is it?

 The [docker-install.sh](docker-install.sh) script helps users get ready to use the SDR-Enthusiasts' (@mikenye/@fredclausen/@k1xt) Docker containers.
-The script is written to be used on a Debian (Ubuntu or Raspberry Pi OS) system that is "barebones", i.e., where Docker has not yet been installed.
-Debian OS versions Stretch, Buster, and Bullseye are supported.
+The script is written to be used on a Debian (Ubuntu, DietPi, or Raspberry Pi OS) system that is "barebones", i.e., where Docker has not yet been installed.
+Debian OS versions Stretch, Buster, Bullseye, and Bookworm are supported.

 It will **check**, and if necessary **install** the following components and settings: